logo

 One might wonder, in spite of so many advantages, why floating PVs are not a common sight yet.
 There are quite a few challenges and considerations which are preventing the floating PV installations from catching apace.

-1. Installation Costs: Since floating PVs need a floating framework and a provision for anchoring, the installations costs are high now.
+1. Installation Costs: Since floating PVs need a floating framework and a provision for anchoring, the installation costs are high now.
 Many experts claim that once these systems become more popular and are installed widely, the costs will be at par or even lower than on-land installations due to the scale manufacturers would get.

-2. Environmental Considerations: Very few studies have been done which actually study the effect of floating PVs on the water bodies and ecosystem in them.
+2. Environmental Considerations: Very few studies have been done which actually study the effect of floating PVs on the water bodies and ecosystems in them.
 Lack of this research and a firm policy could be the reason why companies are not investing heavily yet in this technology.
 As more clarity comes up, manufacturers and end users will start embracing this technology.

-E. Generation Of Electricity Through Floating PV Modules?
+E. Generation of Electricity Through Floating PV Modules?

-Floating PV set-ups in India: An Overview
+Floating PV Setups in India

-Vikram Solar commissioned 10kW floating solar power installation in Rajarhat, Kolkata.
-The Project was designed using 1kW fiberglass PV modules to produce a minimum of 14MWh of solar power annually.
+Vikram Solar commissioned a 10 kW floating solar power installation in Rajarhat, Kolkata.
+The project was designed using 1 kW fibreglass PV modules to produce a minimum of 14 MWh of solar power annually.

-Greenham Energy is deploying 24MW worth of floating capacity at an industrial reservoir in the city of Tuticorin, at the southern tip of the country.
+Greenham Energy is deploying 24 MW worth of floating capacity at an industrial reservoir in the city of Tuticorin, at the southern tip of the country.

 NTPC has issued tenders in excess of 200 MW of grid-connected floating PV installations in the different parts of the country.